kailash-manasarovar/statement/docs/timeline/2025/august.md

 ## All over me like scabies in Cauterets

-- Yeah, this was intense, and I was so high.
+- Yeah, this was intense, and I was so high - painkillers after surgery mostly, I'm guessing.
 - They were everywhere, no question now.
 - But my mind was so hazy it was hard to figure it all out; and in fact, I didn't at all.
 - But anyway, this section is not ready for detailed editorial yet so I'm just sketching and will add anything necessary.